grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 ## Data source

-A data source is any entity that contains data.
-A data source can be a SQL database, Grafana Loki, Grafana Mimir, or a JSON-based API.
-A data source can even be a flat CSV file.
-A dashboard visualization starts with the data source that contains the data you want to see.
+A data source refers to any entity that consists of data.
+It can be a SQL database, Grafana Loki, Grafana Mimir, or a JSON-based API.
+It can even be a basic CSV file.
+The first step in creating a dashboard visualization is selecting the data source that contains the data you need.

 Understanding the differences between various data sources can be a challenge because each data source has a unique structure and requires different query methods.
 To simplify this complexity, Grafana Labs has developed plugins that unify these data sources into one coherent view.